XiaWenjun1/CW2024/README.md

 ## Improvements
 - **Rename controller and classes**: Rename Main to BattlePlane.
 Controller to Control start.
-Remov Destructible interface and move to ActiveActor.
+Remove Destructible interface and move to ActiveActor.

 ## Bug Fixes
 - **Prevented Repeated Level Loading**: Fixed a bug in the Control_Start and Controller classes where levels were being reloaded unnecessarily.
 Now, the goToLevel method checks if the current level matches the requested level to avoid redundant loading.
 This reduces potential lag and improves performance.

 ## Implemented Features

 ### Controls and Animations

 - **Plane Animation**: Uses a `Timeline` to control the continuous movement of the player's plane.
 - **Bullet Animation**: Bullets are fired by both the player and enemies; they move at a set speed and disappear upon reaching the screen boundary.
 - **Enemy and Boss Animations**: The enemy and boss characters follow pre-defined paths using `PathTransition`, with the boss having a more complex movement pattern.

 ### Sound Effects and Background Music